iteravirgo/bcsitera.github.io/apps/expense-reports/docs/en-us/app.md

 Time saving and correct bookkeeping:
 - Save up to 70% of time spent on expense reports
+- Currencies are supported
+- Default cost accounts for predetermined cost types
 - Document entries to Vendor and debt entries to Employees if document paid by employee
 - Add lines to documents, change VAT posting groups, change amounts etc